seqan/seqan/manual/source/Tutorial/InputOutputOverview.rst

 .. includefrags:: demos/tutorial/base_io/example1.cpp
    :fragment: records

+Our small SAM to BAM conversion demo is ready.
+The tool still lacks error handling, reading from standard input and writing to standard output.
+You are now going to add these features.

 Error Handling
 --------------

-Exceptions.
+We distinguish between two types of errors: *low-level* file I/O errors and *high-level* file format errors.
+Possible file I/O errors can affect both input and output files.
-Possible I/O errors include: the file permissions forbid a certain operations, the file does not exist, there is a disk reading error, a file read from a remote location gets deleted while we are reading from it, or there is a physical error in the hard disk.
+Example of errors are: the file permissions forbid a certain operations, the file does not exist, there is a disk reading error, a file being read gets deleted while we are reading from it, or there is a physical error in the hard disk.
+Conversely, file format errors can only affect input files.
+Such errors arise whenever the input file content is damaged or incorrect.

+Error handling in SeqAn is implemented by means of exceptions.
+Classes of types :dox:`FileIn` and :dox:`FileOut` throw exceptions of type :dox:`IOError` to signal *low-level* file I/O errors and exceptions of type :dox:`ParseError` to signal *high-level* input file format errors.

 I/O Errors
 """"""""""

-The :dox:`SeqFileIn::SeqFileIn SeqFileIn constructor` and :dox:`SeqFileIn#readRecord` throw :dox:`IOError` exceptions on failure.
+All :dox:`FileIn` and :dox:`FileOut` constructors and functions throw :dox:`IOError` exceptions on failure.
-Therefore, it is sufficient to catch them to handle errors properly.
+Therefore, it is sufficient to catch these exceptions to handle any error properly.

+There is only one exception to this rule.
-..
-COMMENT Conversely, function :dox:`SeqFileIn#open` returns a ``bool`` to indicate whether the file was opened successfully or not.
+Function :dox:`FileIn#open` returns a ``bool`` to indicate whether the file was opened successfully or not.

+Assignment 1
+""""""""""""

+.. container:: assignment

+   Type
+     Application

+   Objective
+     Improve the program above to handle I/O errors.

+   Solution
+     .. container:: foldable

+        .. includefrags:: demos/tutorial/base_io/solution1.cpp

 Parsing Errors
 """"""""""""""

+Functions :dox:`FileIn#readRecord` and :dox:`FileIn#readRecords` throw :dox:`ParseError` exceptions on failure.

+Assignment 2
+""""""""""""

+.. container:: assignment

+   Type
+     Application

+   Objective
+     Improve the program above to handle parsing errors.

+   Solution
+     .. container:: foldable

+        .. includefrags:: demos/tutorial/base_io/solution2.cpp

 Streams
 -------

-In computer science, it is common to call the abstraction to such data sources **streams**.
-In SeqAn, the concept :dox:`StreamConcept` provides an interface for such stream data types.

-SeqAn provides adaptions from the standard C and C++ file interfaces to the :dox:`StreamConcept` concept.
-Furthermore, SeqAn provides the :dox:`Stream` class and specializations for accessing ``char`` arrays and zlib and bzip compressed files as streams.

-Standard Input/Output
-"""""""""""""""""""""
+The constructors of :dox:`FileIn` and :dox:`FileOut` accept not only filenames, but also standard C++ streams or any other class fulfilling the :dox:`StreamConcept` concept.
+For instance, you can pass `std::cin` to any :dox:`FileIn::FileIn FileIn constructor` and `std::cout` to any :dox:`FileIn::FileOut FileOut constructor`.

+Assignment 3
+""""""""""""

+.. container:: assignment

+   Type
+     Application

+   Objective
+     Improve the program above to read from standard input.

+   Solution
+     .. container:: foldable

+        .. includefrags:: demos/tutorial/base_io/solution3.cpp

+Assignment 4
+""""""""""""

+.. container:: assignment

+   Type
+     Application

+   Objective
+     Improve the program above to write to standard output.

+   Solution
+     .. container:: foldable

+        .. includefrags:: demos/tutorial/base_io/solution4.cpp

 Compressed Files
 """"""""""""""""